University Policy on Freedom of Speech and Expression

 - Person(s) responsible for cleaning up area after event.

-If a request is denied, the rationale for the decision will be provided to the applicant in writing within one (1) business day after its submission.
+If a request is denied, the rationale for the decision will be provided to the applicant in writing within three (3) business day after its submission.
 The denial of a reservation request can be appealed by the applicant in writing to the Office of the Vice President for Student Affairs within five (5) business days of the applicant being notified as to the denial of the reservation request by the University.
 The Vice President of Student Affairs or his or her designee must respond to the appeal within two (2) business days.
 The decision of the Vice President of Student Affairs or his or her designee is final.

 In addition to the requirements set forth above, all individuals or groups expressing themselves on Clayton State property must comply with the following general provisions:

 - Disruption or interference with operations of the University is not permitted.
 Likewise, infringement on the rights of others, including shouting down a speaker, is prohibited.

 - Reasonable access to, and exit from, any office, classroom, laboratory, library, or building on Clayton State University’s campus may not be impeded.
 Likewise, free flow of vehicular and pedestrian traffic to/from and within the campus should not be obstructed.